 Another factor to consider when choosing when to neuter your dog is expense.
 A larger dog requires more anesthetics, suture materials, and time to perform the surgery.
 This will lead to additional costs.

 We do electively perform a procedure called a scrotal ablation where extra skin is also removed during the neuter.
 This procedure does tend to reduce swelling post operatively and is more cosmetic, but requires a longer anesthesia and surgery time.
 It is also not without its own complication risk.
-If you are interested in having this procedure done, please contact us for more information.
+If you are interested in having this procedure done, please contact us for more information before scheduling your appointment.

-If you are unsure if you should wait or not to have your dog neutered, talk to you private practitioner and talk to us about it.
+If you are unsure if you should wait or not to have your dog neutered, talk to your private practitioner and talk to us about it.
 We are here to help!